christinabrgs/chatbot/README.md

 3. Access the application by running 'node server.js' opening your web browser and navigating to `http://localhost:8081`.

+4. Make sure you replace the 'placeholder' at 'apiKey' with chatGPT's OpenAI API Key

-4. input a definition to get a simplified definition
+5. input a definition to get a simplified definition